-Chad Miller begins his fifth season as the Head Coach of the Catamount women's soccer team.
+Chad Miller begins his sixth season as the Head Coach of the Catamount women's soccer team.

 In 2013, led the team to its first double digit win season, 10 wins, since 2008 when the Catamounts amassed 13 victories.
 Guided the team to a spot in the 2013 Southern Conference Tournament.

 In 2012, Milller had the first player in Catamount women's soccer history to earn both Southern Conference First Team honors as well as earn a spot on the All-Freshmen Team in Markie-Lynn Studnicky.In 2011, Miller had an All-Conference performer in Kayla Beauduy and also led the team to its first Southern Conference Tournament appearance since 2008 with a record of 9-10-1 and eighth place finish in the league.

 In 2010, Miller returned to Cullowhee and had one player placed on the All-Freshman Team; Brittany Gendron.
 The team posted a 5-10-4 record and finished 10th in the SoCon.